FRC-3637-Daleks/Scouting-App-Remastered-2023/db/scripts/scripts-README.md

 Thats it.

 ### replace-null-values.py ###
+-
-This script is intended to be used AFTER competition is done to clean the database.
+This script is intended to be used AFTER competition is done to clean the database of NULLS.
+Later on this script may not be useful as I, PastForward, will be confident enough to negate any null values entering the database in the first place.